microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/itemactionstat.md

 ms.date: 09/14/2017
 title: ItemActionStat
 ---
-# ItemActionStat resource type
+# itemActionStat resource type

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-The **ItemActionStat** resource provides aggregate details about an action over a period of time.
+The **itemActionStat** resource provides aggregate details about an action over a period of time.

 ## JSON representation